ghdl/ghdl-cosim/README.md

 # Co-simulation with GHDL

-This repository contains documentation and code examples about different procedures to interface VHDL with foreign languages and tools through GHDL.
+This repository contains **documentation** with code **examples** about different procedures to interface VHDL with foreign languages and tools through GHDL.

+Subdirs in [vhpidirect](./vhpidirect) and [vpi](./vpi) contain groups of examples to illustrate specific sets of features.
+Run the
+`run.sh` script in each subdir in order to build and execute the group of examples.
+In some cases, there are further subdirs with additional examples.
+Explanations are available in the [docs](https://ghdl.github.io/ghdl-cosim).

+*This repository was created recently and multiple existing examples are not published yet.
+Find on-going work in issue [#1](https://github.com/ghdl/ghdl-cosim/issues/1) and in [open Pull Requests](https://github.com/ghdl/ghdl-cosim/pulls)*.